Russia to reduce its dollar holdings in its NWF rainy day fund to zero

 The central bank reports the currency distribution of its reserves with a six-month lag, refusing to provide information on its current holdings.

-When it was set up the NWF held only dollars, euros and pounds sterling, but more recently yuan, Chinese government bonds and gold have been added to the mix last April.
+When it was set up the NWF held only dollars, euros and pounds sterling, but more recently yuan, Chinese government bonds and gold were added to the mix last April.
 Then in February this year the Japanese yen was also added to the basket.
-At the time of the last report of the make up of the fund yen was 5% and the yuan was 15%.
-The share of dollar and euro assets in the NWF was reduced from 45 to 35% to make room for the new currencies, but the level of investments in the pound sterling was left unchanged.
+At the time of the last report of the composition of the fund yen was 5% and the yuan was 15%.
+The share of dollar and euro assets in the NWF was reduced from 45 to 35% to make room for the new currencies, but the level of investments in sterling was left unchanged.

-In 2018, President Vladimir Putin supported a plan to de-dollarize the Russian economy, developed by the government in response to tougher US sanctions (in particular, the blocking of assets of Oleg Deripaska's Rusal and Viktor Vekselberg's Renova).
+In 2018, President Vladimir Putin supported a plan to de-dollarise the Russian economy, developed by the government in response to tougher US sanctions (in particular, the blocking of assets of Oleg Deripaska's Rusal and Viktor Vekselberg's Renova).

 In 2014–2019, the share of the dollar in trade and financial flows of Russia fell by an average of 15–20 percentage points, ING bank wrote as cited by RBC, including up to 49% in the export of goods and services, 25% in imports, 37% in external debt, etc.